What is PROSE?

 How Can My School Become a PROSE School?

-Option PROSE is an additional option for all teachers only in PROSE schools that voted for it on their PROSE ballots.
+Option PROSE is an additional observation option for all teachers in PROSE schools that voted for it on their PROSE ballots.
 Teachers cannot be required to select it.
-All teachers in Option PROSE schools should notify their principal or suitable administrator at or before their initial planning conference (IPC) whether they intend to select Option PROSE.
-The administrator should select observation option PROSE and then print IPC forms in the Advance Web Application.

 Steps of the Structured Review Process

-- By November 5, 2019, the teacher will create and submit a Structured Review Plan (SRP) to the evaluator.
-The SRP will identify: (1) the specific area of focus; (2) the teacher’s purpose in focusing on this area; (3) the activities the teacher will undertake that align with his/her purpose and area of focus; (4) at least 3 components of the NYC MOTP Rubric upon which the teacher’s work shall be evaluated based on items discussed and presented at the structured review.
+- The SRP will identify: (1) the specific area of focus; (2) the teacher’s purpose in focusing on this area; (3) the activities the teacher will undertake that align with his/her purpose and area of focus; (4) at least three components of the NYC MOTP Rubric upon which the teacher’s work shall be evaluated based on items discussed and presented at the structured review.

-Additional attendees may be present at the IPC, Mid-Year Check-in, Structured Review and summative end of year conference with mutual consent of the teacher and the evaluator.
+Additional attendees may be present at the Structured Review with mutual consent of the teacher and the evaluator.